 What is an anti-satellite missile test or ASAT ?

 To be exact, ASAT earns the status of India’s ability to pursue targets in the lower space orbit and can successfully take town enemy satellites with accuracy in centimeters.
-Anti satellite missiles usually serves in strategic wars to blind enemies ability to take pictures and track of sensitive movements.
+Anti satellite missiles usually serves in strategic wars to blind enemies ability to take pictures and keep track of sensitive movements.

 Scientists at DRDO (Defense Research and Development Organisation) launched ASAT capable missile from DR APJ Abdul Kalam launch center in Odisha to take out a defunct satellite put in the orbit in January this year.
 According to the reports by DRDO, the decoy satellite was orbiting at about 300kms from the sea level.